mrhdias/secutio/docs/index.md

 ### Loaded

-These templates reside in the templates directory and are loaded using the "template" property on tasks.
-The property must begin with the character @ followed by the name of the HTML file that contains the template.
+These templates reside in the public directory like normal html files and are loaded using the "template" property on tasks.
+The property must begin with the character "@" followed by the path of the HTML file that contains the template.

 templates/example.html
 ```html
 <!-- HTML Content -->
 ```